Indus script: Indo-Aryan language

-Perhaps the most influential proponent of the hypothesis that the Indus script records an early Indo-Aryan language is the Indian archaeologist Shikaripura Ranganatha Rao, who in his books, Lothal and the Indus Civilization and The Decipherment of the Indus Script, wrote that he had deciphered the script.
+Perhaps the most influential proponent of the hypothesis that the Indus script records an early Indo-Aryan language is the Indian archaeologist Shikaripura Ranganatha Rao, who in his books, Lothal and the Indus Civilization (1973) and The Decipherment of the Indus Script, wrote that he had deciphered the script.
 While dismissing most such attempts at decipherment, John E. Mitchiner commented that "a more soundly-based but still greatly subjective and unconvincing attempt to discern an Indo-European basis in the script has been that of Rao".
 S. R. Rao perceived a number of similarities in shape and form between the late Harappan characters and the Phoenician letters, and argued that the Phoenician script evolved from the Harappan script, and not, as the classical theory suggests from the Proto-Sinaitic script.
 He compared it to the Phoenician alphabet, and assigned sound values based on this comparison.
 Reading the script from left to right, as is the case with Brahmi, he concluded that Indus inscriptions included numerals and were "Sanskritic".

 S. R. Rao's interpretation helped to bolster Hindu nationalist and Aryan indigenist views propagated by writers, such as David Frawley, who hold the conviction that Indo-Aryan peoples are the original Bronze Age inhabitants of the Indian subcontinent and that the Indo-European language family originated in India.
 However, there are many problems with this hypothesis, particularly the cultural differences evident between the Indus River Civilisation and Indo-European cultures, such as the role of horses in the latter; as Parpola put it, "there is no escape from the fact that the horse played a central role in the Vedic and Iranian cultures".
-Additionally, the Indus script appears to lack evidence of prefixes, infixes, and inflectional endings, which Possehl has argued rules out an Indo-European language such as Sanskrit as the language of the Indus script.
+Additionally, the Indus script appears to lack evidence of affixes or inflectional endings, which Possehl has argued rules out an Indo-European language such as Sanskrit as the language of the Indus script.

 Munda language

 A less popular hypothesis suggests that the Indus script belongs to the Munda family of languages.
-This language family is spoken largely in Eastern India, and is related to some Southeast Asian languages.
+This language family is spoken largely in central and eastern India, and is related to some Southeast Asian languages.
 However, much like the Indo-Aryan language, the reconstructed vocabulary of early Munda does not reflect the Harappan culture, therefore, its candidacy for being the language of the Indus Civilisation is dim.